Mrcyberperson/DATE-OF-BIRTH/README.md

 ## 🚀 About

-Certainly!
-Below is a sample GitHub repository description that you can use for your Date of Birth Checker project:

 ---
 # Date of Birth Checker

 📅 A simple web application that checks if a user is eligible based on their date of birth.
 Utilizes Bootstrap for a clean and responsive user interface.